 Full Metal Panic!: Kaname does this multiple times.
 In a broader definition, Sousuke also pulls one off with the Arbalest in Khanka: he leaps over a Savage, stabbing it's neck in the process then runs off without stopping for a moment.

-And in the Hetalia 2010 Bloodbath we have Iceland arriving at Germany's house in a Santa sleigh.
+Spain from Axis Powers Hetalia gets his pet bull to pull one of these against Turkey.
+And in the Hetalia 2010 Bloodbath Iceland arrives at Germany's house in a Santa sleigh.